 Meng is under investigation for allegedly accepting bribes, China’s Ministry of Public Security — of which Meng was a vice president — revealed (link in Chinese) in a strongly worded statement on Monday.

 The statement said Meng “only had himself to blame” for the investigation, and called for the “conscientious use of the legal system to regulate and restrict power.”
-Meng’s investigation was mentioned alongside an effort to “thoroughly purge the poisonous influence of Zhou Yongkang," China’s former top security official who was put under investigation in 2014 on corruption charges and sentenced to life in prison in 2015.
-The statement didn't specify the relationship between the two cases.
+Meng’s investigation is part of an effort to “thoroughly purge the poisonous influence of Zhou Yongkang,” the statement said, referring to China’s former top security official who was put under investigation in 2014 on corruption charges and sentenced to life in prison in 2015.

 Zhou “took advantage of his posts to seek profits for others and accepted huge bribes,” the official Xinhua News Agency said in 2014.
 He was also accused of committing “adultery with a number of women and (trading) his power for sex and money.”

 Meng became the first-ever Chinese president of Interpol in 2016.
 Meng has also held positions in China’s National Narcotics Control Commission, its National Counter-Terrorism Office, as well as its Ministry of Public Security, according to the official Interpol website.

 Meng’s election as Interpol president came at the height of China’s ongoing anti-corruption campaign, a year after the Interpol China National Central Bureau issued international arrest warrants for 100 officials suspected of corruption.
 Meng’s appointment was criticized by some as a way for China to expand its influence over Interpol, which is the only organization with the authority to authorize international warrants.